-Be aware: Bleeding can occur in the gums, urinary system or bowels.
+When to call your doctor: Bleeding can occur in the gums, urinary system or bowels.
 You might not realize you’re bleeding.
 Be on the lookout for:

-- Pink in the sink when brushing your teeth or shaving.
+- pink in the sink when brushing your teeth or shaving

-- Vomit that looks bloody or like coffee grounds.
+- vomit that looks bloody or like coffee grounds

-- Pink or brown urine (pee).
+- pink or brown urine (pee)

-- Stool (poop) that’s red or black.
+- stool (poop) that’s red or black

 Listen to your body.
 Tell your healthcare provider if you experience any signs of stroke, bleeding or discomfort.

 - Tell your dentist you take this drug before a dental cleaning or other work.